“A pioneer in the global healthcare industry”: SCARLETRED Featured in EU Start Up News About AI in Healthcare

-Our CEO Harald Schnidar is invited as an expert speaker to the Drug Development Summit in Berlin to talk about AI assisted objective skin imaging and analysis of skin diseases and drug effects in clinical trials.
+As a lead & hosting partner of the Drug Development Summit in Boston, USA, our CEO Harald Schnidar will present his talk as an expert speaker about AI assisted objective skin imaging and analysis of skin diseases and drug effects in clinical trials.

 Monkeypox Outbreak: The Importance of Further Vaccine Research and Manifestations on Various Skin Types